-Your new PC has arrived and this will be your tool to run your business.
-It powers up, you find a browser and then look for an email app and a spreadsheet app.
+Your new PC has arrived, and this will be your tool to run your business.
+It powers up, you find a browser and then look for an email and spreadsheet app.
 Disappointingly, you cannot find any obvious software solutions preloaded.
-That’s because they don’t really come included and if they are, they are probably not very good or you have paid extra to have something added!
-This guide is going to discuss your options for adding office productivity software, to your computer.
+That’s because they don’t come included, and if they are, they are probably not very good, or you have paid extra to have something added!
+This guide will discuss your options for adding office productivity software to your computer.

-If we cut to the chase you are most likely going to consider products from Microsoft or Google.
+If we cut to the chase, you will most likely consider products from Microsoft or Google.

 WHY do I need Microsoft Office or Google G Suite?

-If you want to create these documents you have to have some sort of office productivity solution.
-Whether you will pay for being able to use the software will depend on how you use it.
+Suppose you want to create these documents.
+You have to have some sort of office productivity solution.
+Whether you will pay to be able to use the software will depend on how you use it.

 Your choices are:

 - Subscribe: You can subscribe to Google G Suite or Microsoft Office in different variants and costs.
-The subscription version of Microsoft Office is called Microsoft 365.
-Can be used across multiple devices.
+The subscription version of Microsoft Office is called Microsoft 365, and it can be used across multiple devices.

 - Microsoft is PC installed software with web app also available